What Is Stripe Radar and How to Use It the Right Way?

 What Is Stripe Radar?

-Early this year, Stripe also unveiled Radar for Fraud Teams, a paid product designed for companies who are especially prone to fraudulent transactions and willing to invest more deeply in protection.
+Radar for Fraud Teams is a paid product designed for companies that are especially prone to fraudulent transactions and willing to invest more deeply in protection.

 To be clear, Radar for Fraud Teams is a separate product from Radar.
 Everyone gets Radar, but you have to add Radar for Fraud Teams to your account and pay the additional $0.02 per transaction.